3 ways automated speech recognition (ASR) can help to become digitally inclusive

 In the EU the directive on the accessibility of the websites and mobile applications of public sector bodies’ (EU2016/2102) was put into place.

 This directive demands public organizations to become more inclusive by making all their openly published content accessible to people with disabilities.

 This group includes approximately 50 – 75 million citizens and represents 10-15% of the entire population of the 27 EU member states.

 Especially for video and audio content that organizations present publicly (on their websites, on applications or on intranets), they can take measures that will grant equal access to the content for everyone.

 Technologies such as text-to-speech can help people with visual impairments (blindness, bad eyesight) to easily navigate websites and content by using their auditory senses and by ‘listening to’ what is written on websites.

-The other way round, technologies such as speech-to-text can help organizations to make content accessible for people with auditory impairments (people who are deaf or hard of hearing).
+The other way around, technologies such as speech-to-text can help organizations to make content accessible for people with auditory impairments (people who are deaf or hard of hearing).

 Automated speech recognition has reached such a high level of accuracy that it can vastly speed up the process of generating accurate transcripts for video and audio content.